mattgemmell/Referrers/README.markdown

 ## What does it do?

-It reads Apache access logs, and generates a report file showing any referring URLs.
+It reads Apache or NCSA "combined" server logs, and generates a report file showing any referring URLs.
 They're not broken down by frequency, destination page, or anything.
 This is strictly for casual vanity purposes.

 Here's some interesting stuff: